drwetter/testssl.sh/doc/testssl.1.md

 ## LIMITATION

-The Windows implementation is known to be slow.
+All native Windows platforms emulating Linux are known to be slow.

 ## BUGS

-Known ones and interface for filing new ones: https://testssl.sh/bugs/ .
+Probably.
+Current known ones and interface for filing new ones: https://testssl.sh/bugs/ .

 ## SEE ALSO